 During the school year (August through May) FALA’s Board of Trustees meets at 5 p.m. the second Monday of each month.
-Meetings are open to the public, with agendas and monthly financial reports posted 24 hours in advance in the News section of the homepage.
+Meetings are open to the public, with agendas and monthly financial reports posted 24 hours in advance on the Governance Posts page.